LucasManto/best-matched-restaurants/README.md

 This is the improvement of the first working solution for the **best-matched-restaurants** problem.
 The focus in this phase was **enhancing maintainability and readability**.
 This was achieved by creating a `Parameter` class with **base behavior and definitions**, and **concrete implementations of each accepted parameter**.
 The concrete implementation objects are created by `ParametersFactory` based on user input.

 Now to accept a new parameter there is no need to modify `BestMatchedRestaurants`.
 It is enough to create a new concrete implementation and add it to the `ParametersFactory`.
+And if there is the need to **change the behavior** of an existing parameter, the change is scoped inside the **concrete implementation only**.

 Also the sorting algorithm was separated into a named function called `byDistanceAndCustomerRatingAndPrice` that makes the sorting criteria easier to understand.